IntelLabs/gma/README.md

 ## Step 1: download "gmaserver" and "gmactrl" source files on GMA server

-Download the installer from https://software.intel.com/iot/edgesoftwarehub/download/home/multi-access-with-private-5g .
-You would need to create an account if you don't have one.

-Unzip the downloaded file (multi-access-with-private-5g.zip) to a Linux machine with Internet access.

-Go into the folder, and run the following commands:

-	sudo chmod +x edgesoftware
-	sudo ./edgesoftware download

-Under./MultiAccess_with_Private_5G_Reference_Implementation_1.0.0/MultiAccess_with_Private_5G/GMA/gmaserver/serverapp/, there are three folders to store GMA server source files:
+Download the following three folders from this repo to the GMA server:

 	./ctrl  (for "gmactrl")
 	./python (for "gmaserver")